nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

       :ref:`NXcollectioncolumn`:
          Base class to describe the set of electronic lenses in the electron collection column (standard, PEEM, momentum-microscope, etc.).

-      :ref:`NXenergydispersion`:
-         Base class to describe the energy dispersion sytem (hemispherical, time-of-flight, etc.).

-      :ref:`NXspindispersion`:
-         Base class to describe the set of electronic lenses in the electron collection column.

-:ref:`NXmanipulator`:
-   A base class to describe the complex manipulators used in photoemission experiments, often with > 4 degrees of freedom, cryogenic cooling and other advanced features.

 Four base classes to describe data processing, which can be used as subclasses of :ref:`NXprocess` if describing post-processing or as subclasses of :ref:`NXdetector` if describing live, electronics level processing:

-    :ref:`NXcalibration`:
-       A base class to describe the 1D calibration of an axis, with a function mapping a raw data scale to a calibrated scale with the same number of points.

-    :ref:`NXdistortion`:
-       A base class to describe the 2D distortion correction of an axis, with a matrix mapping a raw data image to a undistorted image.

-    :ref:`NXregistration`:
-       A base class to describe the rigid transformations that are applied to an image.
-May be redundant as they can be described with :ref:`NXtransformations`.

-    :ref:`NXprocess_mpes`:
-       A base class specializing :ref:`NXprocess`, describing events of data processing, reconstruction, or analysis for photoemission-related data.

 .. _MpesCommonBC-BC: